-This piece of the circuit means that there are four possible states the circuit can be in $(2^N, N=2)$.
+This piece of circuit means that there are four possible states the circuit can be in $(2^N, N=2)$.
 Unlike bits in normal circuits, qubits are entangled (using matrices, this entanglement is achieved by taking the Kronecker product).
+This circuit is implemented using the δx butterflies, as presented in Figure 5.

-Note that stages I and II are identical; they just operate on different numbers of channels (bits or groups of bits).
-Is it possible to make a general butterfly, regardless of number of channels?
+Observation: Stages I and II are identical; they just operate on different numbers of channels (bits or groups of bits).

+The following question arises: Is it possible to make a general butterfly, regardless of number of channels?